Financial Services Reform Webinar Series:

 On July 21, 2010, President Obama signed the Dodd-Frank Wall Street Reform and Consumer Protection Act, the most sweeping overhaul of federal regulation of the financial services industry since the Great Depression.
 Weighing in at more than 2,400 pages, the Dodd-Frank Act will affect a broad spectrum of financial services activities, institutions and professionals.
 Additional changes are sure to come through legislative corrections, rulemaking and other regulatory action.

-To help companies keep pace with this legislative and regulatory tsunami, Pepper Hamilton has prepared a series of webinars examining the Dodd-Frank Act's changes, and what they mean for financial services businesses and their customers.
+To help companies keep pace with the legislative and regulatory changes, Pepper Hamilton has prepared a series of webinars examining the Dodd-Frank Act's changes, and what they mean for financial services businesses and their customers.

 Post-Event Document (.pdf)